 Cambodia’s worst-kept secret, Kampot is a quietly captivating town with a habit of creeping up on travellers until you realise you’ve stayed longer than intended.
-For those kidnapped by the sleepy charm, here’s our suggested list of places to wake up with a smile on your face.
+Whether you’re seeking riverside relaxation, or something a little closer to what’s happening in town, Kampot has rich, and good value, pickings.